oneMillionWorlds/Tamarin/README.md

 ## Upgrade

 This library forward ports JMonkeyEngine 3.6 functionality into JMonkeyEngine 3.5.
-Expect breaking changes on upgrading to JMonkeyEngine 3.6 (Although as this tracks the intended functionality in 3.6 )
+Expect breaking changes on upgrading to JMonkeyEngine 3.6 (Although as this tracks the intended functionality in 3.6, so shouldn't be too painful)